mhusainh/PostTest-Golang/README.md

 ## About

-**Weekly-Task3** is a simple RESTful API built with Go (Golang) for managing a bookstore's inventory.
+**PostTest-Golang** is a simple RESTful API built with Go (Golang) for managing a bookstore's inventory.
 The API allows users to perform CRUD (Create, Read, Update, Delete) operations on book records stored in a SQLite database.
 It leverages GORM v2 for ORM (Object-Relational Mapping) and Gorilla Mux for HTTP request routing.

 ## Features